thob97/DNS-simulator/readme.md

     - The Name Servers contain an IP address for their domain name and know the domain names and IP addresses of subordinate Name Servers.
 When they receive a request, they respond with the Name Server that matches the longest suffix of the query.

 - **loghanlder**
-    - It has a method for creating log files.
+    - Has a method for creating log files.

 - **cache**
-    - It has a dictionary in which DNS queries can be added, and it can output the longest prefix from a query that is already in the dictionary.
+    - Uses a dictionary in which DNS queries will be added.
+It will search the dictionary for longest prefix from a query, thus acting as a cache.
 Additionally, it starts a thread when creating the cache that deletes DNS queries when their TTL (time-to-live) is exceeded.
 It is used in the Recursive Resolver.

 - **dns.py**
     - It has useful functions for sending and receiving JSON files via UDP, as well as for creating DNS queries and DNS responses.